obordonado/Blueclub/README.md

 - <b>.../films</b>
 <img src="/img/getFilms.png" style="width:600px;"/>

->In this case we get the complete JSON of films.
+>In this case we get the complete JSON of "films" in order to see the complete movie billboard.

 ---